More than a million savers open a Help to Buy: ISA

-“If you are buying the property with another first time buyer, you can both open an account and double the available bonus.”
+“If you are buying the property with another first time buyer, you could both open an account and double the available bonus.”

 The money becomes available the moment you complete on your house deal.

-While saving in your HTB: ISA why not inquire about our whole of market mortgage service at The Nottingham to help find the right mortgage for you?
+While saving in your Help to Buy: ISA why not inquire about our whole of market mortgage service at The Nottingham to help find the right mortgage for you?

 - When you finally come to buy the house, your chosen eligible conveyancer will apply for the 25% contribution from the government.

 - If you save £1,600 yourself (the minimum allowed on this scheme to claim a bonus), the government will add an extra £400 to make a total of £2,000.

 - If you’re able to save the maximum £12,000, the government pays £3,000, making it up to £15,000.

 - You’re allowed to put in up to £1,200 as your opening payment, followed by monthly deposits of up to £200, a savings cap set by the government.